Malicious domains are typically active for a short period before being abandoned, providing only a brief window of time for systems to be compromised.

 A DNSDome Feature

-In cases where a domain is not categorised or falls into a potentially suspicious category, DNSSense takes immediate action by blocking connection until they are marked as safe within a matter of minutes, ensuring that any unclassified domains are promptly categorised.
+In cases where a domain is not categorised or falls into a potentially suspicious category, DNSSense takes immediate action by blocking connection until they are marked as safe in near real-time, ensuring that any unclassified domains are promptly categorised.
 This rapid categorisation process is a highly effective precautionary measure that guarantees a secure online experience for users without sacrificing connectivity or triggering false positive alerts.